The Atlas computing cluster

 Atlas was designed by Bruce Allen, Carsten Aulbert, and Henning Fehrmann, and is primarily intended for the analysis of gravitational-wave detector data.
 Atlas was officially launched in May 2008 with 1,344 quad-core compute nodes.
 One month later it was ranked number 58 on the June 2008 TOP500 list of the world's fastest computers.
 This also made it the sixth fastest computer in Germany at that time.

-Latest news and detailed information about Atlas, its compute nodes, storage servers, and how to use them can be found in the Atlas Wiki.
+Latest news and detailed information about Atlas, its compute nodes, storage servers, and how to use them can be found on the Atlas user documentation pages.